ArchiveTyre/Spirit/CherryC/New_Language_Definition.md

 #### LOOP statement

-There are many ways to create a loop in LANG_NAME.
+There are many ways to create a loop in Raven.
 The general syntax for a loop is as follows:

 ```